-After that, it’s just a matter of simple whisking.
+After you bloom the cocoa, it’s just a matter of simple whisking: sugar, egg, vanilla, salt, flour, chocolate chips.
+No mixer needed.
 Not too much flour.
 One bowl, magical results.

 I’m not sure whether I called these Midnight Brownies because of: 1. their color; 2. the fact that you could make them at midnight, when the brownie cravings usually hit, pretty easily; or 3.
 I was wearing some super dark nail polish when I made them.
 Regardless, you get to enjoy the result.
 Please bring them over if you do, because we ate the whole pan already.